Address & Hours

 Dining: Restaurants in nearby Faneuil Hall and Quincy Market

-Accessibility: The Old State House has National Landmark status and is unfortunately not currently wheelchair accessible.
-The museum holds an ADA compliance waiver; however, is working on this matter.
+Accessibility: Old State House - Boston's Revolutionary Museum has National Landmark status and is unfortunately not currently wheelchair accessible.
+The museum holds an ADA compliance waiver, however, and is working on this matter.
 Please be aware that there are a lot of stairs within in the building.

 Photography: Permitted, without use of a flash.